 By Carol Edwards, Intrusive Thoughts Adviser

 Carol Edwards is a former cognitive behavioural therapist by profession and a writer by passion specialising in obsessive-compulsive disorder (OCD) and related issues.
 She writes educational articles for therapists new to cognitive behavioural therapy for OCD and anyone who has an interest in OCD and related problems.
 Her main attention throughout this website is to talk about intrusive thoughts, what they are and how to treat them.
 Also, to offer tutorials and courses and to be a listening ear for people who have OCD and their families.
-She talks about her book "Desire-Intrusive Thoughts: What To Do When Sexual, Religious, and Harm Obsessions Carry Unwanted Arousal".
-She discusses, in an interview with Sunil Punjabi, the reasons she decided to write this book, and about the fears that people go through when they mistakenly think they like the thoughts that are not their fault.
-It highlights how they can make sense of OCD and overcome the disorder.
+She talks about her book "Desire-Intrusive Thoughts: What To Do When Sexual, Religious, and Harm Obsessions Carry Unwanted Arousal" and discusses, in an interview with Sunil Punjabi, the reasons she decided to write this book.
 Carol writes for Thrive Global and has an article in the IOCDF.

 Obsessive Compulsive Disorder